 Note: Please use REAL wild rice!

-I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you to not use white rice, brown rice, or a “blend of wild rice”.
-This blend has only a few grains of wild rice and the rest is white rice.
+I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you not to use white rice, brown rice, or a “blend of wild rice.”
+This blend has only a few grains of wild rice; the rest is white rice.

 REAL WILD RICE looks like this: